Greasy-Gooney 10K - Click image to load a new image randomly

 Turnouts vary from year to year, and race day weather always plays a role.
 Recent live Greasy-Gooneys have seen around 90 to 130 people, and that's what we'll be planning for.

 Yes!
-Although we will not be using the inside of the Browntown Community Center this year, we will have three portable toilets from L&B Portables set up outside of the community center.
+We plan to have three portable toilets from L&B Portables set up outside of the Browntown Community Center.
 Needless to say, please respect the local residents and refrain from whizzing or pooping on anybody's property.
 Use the porta-pots; that's why they're there!

 What's the weather usually like at this race?